Maybe one day they’re in Thailand, and a few weeks later, they’re somehow in New Zealand or Dubai or something.

 - Access to audio commentary for articles on the site.Learn the inspiration research and funny back stories that went into writing some of the most popular articles on the site.

-- Exclusive events and meet-ups in the future.
-Going forward, I will likely host meet-ups in major cities for subscribers when I’m there.
-It’ll be a cool chance to meet face-to-face and to meet other like-minded people who enjoy the ideas on the site.
+- Exclusive events and meet-ups.
+Occasionally, I host meet-ups in major cities for subscribers when I’m there, like I did during my book tour.
+It’s a cool chance to meet face-to-face and to meet other like-minded people who enjoy the ideas on the site.

 - One day, I will buy a subscriber a taco.
 I don’t know who it will be, or where, or when, but hey, it could be you!